pedrobaringo/outgunned-csb-en/README.md

 # Outgunned CSB EN

-You'll need to have the Custo System Builder installed ( https://foundryvtt.com/packages/custom-system-builder ) that needs the following module https://foundryvtt.com/packages/_chatcommands
+You'll need to have the Custom System Builder installed ( https://foundryvtt.com/packages/custom-system-builder ) that needs the following module https://foundryvtt.com/packages/_chatcommands

 To install the Outgunned Module you have to go to Add-On Modules and install it using this Manifest: https://github.com/pedrobaringo/outgunned-csb-en/releases/latest/download/module.json